Good Mood Food

 Good Mood Food - Serotonin

-Serotonin is one of the most well known inhibitory neurotransmitters and is love's most important chemical.
+Serotonin is one of the most well known inhibitory neurotransmitters.

 Serotonin is turned into melatonin in your pineal gland.
 It's needed for a good nights sleep!
 Did you know serotonin is also crucial to your digestive system?